motion/orbit/notes/next.md

 - memory as a source
 - const [key, setKey] = useSetting('key')
   - easy way to be able to have a new UI-related query/update on setting
+- back button:
+  - simple simple version:
+    - store a log of searches and pane switches:
+      - appid of the pane
+      - text content of search
+    - be sure to debounce the search log entry quite a bit
+    - then on back just look at entry and either set input or pane...
+      - should be good enough for most use cases
+    - next step would be selected item inside, but thats already way more complex
+- prep for apps split:
+  - splitting out all the views for the app kit
+    - fixing their types
+    - Icon, most things in views/\*
+    - VirutalList/VirtualListItem => List/ListItem etc
+    - content type views: Thread/Message/etc
+  - creating a thing that downloads our webpack setup on demand for development
+    - interface to show that
+    - creating npm package `orbit-dev-tools` that has webpack, @mcro/build, etc
+    - `npm install orbit-dev-tools` basically our dev tools
+    - check to keep them up to date in the app

 for me once split out: